hapax/hapax.github.io/_posts/2021-02-12-fermi-log-normal.md

 million}.
 $$

-This is even better than the wise crowd estimate!
+This is even better than the crowdsourced estimate!
 For reference, the number of regions is $16$, while our estimated mean is around
 $12$, and the average population per region is a bit over a million, which we've mildly overestimated at $1.6$ million.